Resources

 - Raw Diets: the American Veterinary Medicine Association discourages feeding raw diets due to the risk of Salmonella contamination and because it is not a balanced diet.
 See the handout above for more information.
 The CDC website also has information.

-- Grain-Free: grain-free diets and ’boutique’ diets have been linked with causing heart disease in some dogs (specifically dilated cardiomyopathy).
-See more at Tuft’s clinical nutrition website.
+- Grain-Free: grain-free diets and ’boutique’ diets may be linked with causing heart disease in some dogs (specifically dilated cardiomyopathy).
+See more at the AVMA website.

-- Reading Pet Food Labels: see the FDA‘s website to understand the key components of the label.
+- Reading Pet Food Labels: see AAFCO’s website to understand the key components of the label.

 - Food/Treat Recalls: see the respective FDA‘s recall website.